FAQs About Benefits

 Property owners may also pick up the sticker or request that it be provided to those living in the property.
 Download the transfer of Resident Benefits Form.

-Those living outside the District or who do not own the property and whose landlord does not pass the Resident's Benefit card on to them may become a Annual 'Park Supporter' and receive one (1) sticker for ½ the cost of the current assessment, $45 in 2016.
+Those living who do not own the property and whose landlord does not pass the Resident's Benefit card on to them may purchase an NTPUD Resident Benefit sticker for $45 and receive one sticker and all benefits of residents.

 What benefits do I get?